mattmory/project3/README.md

 ## Mission

 > Our mission was to create a seamless
-> drink forging experience that hepls the user.
+> drink forging experience for the user.
 > Instead of relying on recipes to make drinks,
 > our app lets you see what can make based on
 > what you already have at home.